-The main task and goal of this university lies in creating and sustaining top-quality research and teaching, which are regarded as one inseparable entity ("research-guided teaching").
-A strong focus on research, combining fundamental with application-oriented research, renders this University highly attractive for the sharpest minds.
+The main task and goal of the University lies in generating and sustaining top-quality research and teaching, which are regarded as an inseparable entity (research-led teaching).
+A strong focus on research, combining basic with application-oriented research, renders this University highly attractive for the sharpest minds.

-Further principal university sites are the Sports Centre Auf der Schmelz, the University Centre in AlthanstraĂźe, the Juridicum (Law School) in Schottenbastei, the building in SchenkenstraĂźe behind the Burgtheater, the Business Administration Centre in BrĂĽnner StraĂźe, and the Campus Vienna Bio Center in Dr.-Bohr-Gasse.
+Further principal university sites are the Sports Centre Auf der Schmelz, the Universitätszentrum (university centre) in Althanstrasse, the Juridicum (Faculty of Law) in Schottenbastei, the building in Schenkenstrasse behind the Burgtheater, the Business Administration Centre in Brünner Strasse, and the Campus Vienna Biocenter in Dr.-Bohr-Gasse.